 - 2.10.3 External marks of M.B.A.
-(Business Economics) major, minor paper and internship/research project will be given by the external examiner. - 2.11 The marks in the sessionals shall be awarded by the internal teachers concerned and submitted to the Head of Deptt. who will after due approval send the same to the Registrar/Controller of Examinations, VBS Purvanchal University, for being in the examination results. - 2.12 Summer Training Report: Every M.B.A.
+(Business Economics) major, minor paper and internship/research project will be given by the external examiner. - 2.11 The marks in the sessionals shall be awarded by the internal teachers concerned and submitted to the Head of Deptt. who will after due approval send the same to the Registrar/Controller of Examinations, VBS Purvanchal University, for being in the examination results. - 2.12 Survey marks of four credit and evaluation separately by paper code no.FO40106R for survey work having 100 marks. - 2.13 Summer Training Report: Every M.B.A.
 (Business Economics) student shall be required to undergo practical training/Project work for a period of 6 to 8 weeks in any organization connected with Industry/Trade/Commerce/Business approved by the head of the Business Economics Deptt. of the University.
 The student will submit a training report, which shall be evaluated out of 100 marks including 50 marks in report presentation and 50 marks in evaluation and viva which will be evaluated by one External Examiner and an internal member nominated by the Vice Chancellor from the name of experts suggested by the HOD shall constitute a part of the M.B.A.
-(Business Economics) IIIrd Semester examination of the University. - 2.13 Project work: In the fourth semester examination students were to do some project work on the topic decided with consultation of the subject experts in the department.
+(Business Economics) IIIrd Semester examination of the University.
+Paper code FO40305R and FO40305P each paper content of 50 marks.

+- 2.14 Project work: In the fourth semester examination students were to do some project work on the topic decided with consultation of the subject experts in the department.
 The project should be innovative problem solving, research oriented which give ultimate benefit to the industry and society.
 The report will be evaluated out of 100 marks by one External Examiner and an internal member nominated by the Vice Chancellor from the name of experts suggested by the HOD.

-- 2.14 Viva-Voce: In fourth semester of M.B.A.
+Paper code FO40404R and paper code FO40404P each content 100 marks. - 2.15 Viva-Voce: In fourth semester of M.B.A.
 (Business Economics) course there shall be Viva-voce examination of 100 marks on his overall understanding.
-The Viva shall be conducted out of 100 marks by one External Examiner and an internal member nominated by the Vice Chancellor from the name of experts suggested by the HOD. - 2.14.1 In any area of the project work there should not less than 3 and more than 15 students who will be selected on the basis of their II nd semester marks.
+The Viva shall be conducted out of 100 marks by one External Examiner and an internal member nominated by the Vice Chancellor from the name of experts suggested by the HOD. - 2.15.1 In any area of the project work there should not less than 3 and more than 15 students who will be selected on the basis of their II nd semester marks.